amitmerchant1990/reverie/README.md

 ## Pagination

 Pagination of posts in Reverie works out-of-the-box.
-You only need to speficy number of posts you want on a single page in `_config.yml` and reverie will take care of the rest.
+You only need to specify number of posts you want on a single page in `_config.yml` and Reverie will take care of the rest.

 ```yml
 paginate: 6